Lending Industry Faces Huge LIBOR-Related Costs Due to Bank Fraud

 The Unprecedented Scope of the Problem

 “Employees have been front-running client orders and rigging WM/Reuters rates by pushing through trades before and during the 60-second windows when the benchmarks are set, said the current and former traders, who requested anonymity because the practice is controversial.
-Dealers colluded with counterparts to boost chances of moving the rates, said two of the people, who worked in the industry for a total of more than 20 years.”
+Dealers colluded with counterparts to boost chances of moving the rates, said two of the people, who worked in the industry for more than 20 years.”

 Who Pays for Corruption?